py-bootcamp/learn-python-with-tdd/hello-world.md

 ### Hello, YOU

 Now that we have a test we can iterate on our software _safely_.
-We can improve `def Hello()` or add new functionalities while being sure that old features work the same way.
+We can improve `def hello()` or add new functionalities while being sure that old features work the same way.

 In the last example we wrote the test _after_ the code had been written just so you could get an example of how to write a test and declare a function.
 From this point on we will be _writing tests first_.